olivierodo/http-moxy/README.md

 # HTTP Moxy (WIP)

 > A light mock http proxy tool to support your End to End automation test.
-The best way to  mock external API dependencies through (inspired by https://httpdump.io)
+The best way to  mock external API dependencies (inspired by https://httpdump.io)

 ## Description